 Furthermore, if your older home frequently experiences tripped breakers, power surges, or isn’t getting enough power, it’s time for an electrical panel upgrade.
 If you aren’t sure what type of wiring is in your home or if your electrical panel is over 30 years old, contact Schafer Electric to schedule a full electrical inspection.

-2. Flickering Lights
+2. May Experience Flickering Lights

 If you notice the lights start to flicker whenever you turn on an appliance, this is usually a sign that you are overloading the circuit and need to increase your home’s electrical load potential.
 If you experience lights flickering on their own, this is a sign of a very serious electrical issue.
 Flickering lights are typically an indicator of loose or frayed wiring which is one of the leading causes of electrical fires in homes.